Motion Capture Software | Autodesk

 Superalloy Interactive

-By recording human actions and using them to animate digital models, 3D artists bring deep realism to video game (US Site) characters.
+By recording human actions and using them to animate digital models, 3D artists bring deep realism to video game characters.

 Image courtesy of Yosir El Hadidy

-Performance motion capture technology allows artists to create animated image models directly from actors’ movement and facial expressions.
+Performance (US site) motion capture technology allows artists to create animated image models directly from actors’ movement and facial expressions.

 Image courtesy of Artur Szymczak Radoslaw Pyzel

-Motion capture is integral to previsualization (US site), the mapping or pre-planning of scenes before principal photography.
+Motion capture is integral to previsualisation (US site), the mapping or pre-planning of scenes before principal photography.

 Image courtesy of Jonatas Ferreira